ma1iik/Libft/README.md

 # Libft

+## Description

-Libft is a custom C library created to re-implement a set of standard C library functions.
+`Libft` is a custom C library created to re-implement a set of standard C library functions.
 This project was completed as part of the École 42 curriculum, aimed at enhancing proficiency in C programming, memory management, and fundamental algorithms.
 The library is modular, efficient, and serves as a foundation for future projects.

 ---